 {secret_key}

-with the TOTP secret assigned to the user.
+with the TOTP secret assigned to the user (encoded in Base32 format without padding) - Replace

 - Replace